 The leopard teaches us to use strategy, planning and foresight and to be thoughtful about confronting a problem or attacker.
 Pound for pound the leopard is the strongest animal, and its quickness and accuracy is key to its success.

 The Leopard represents Shaolin honesty.
 Always tell the truth and always take responsibility for your actions.
+Be truthful to others, and also to yourself.

 The mythical dragon represents all that is best, the mastery of the other four animals.
 When you are able to win without someone else losing, you have achieved the dragon solution.
 It is one of the strongest animals, using all parts of its body to defend, often in winding, circular movements.